top of page

 Size & Acres

-More than 1,200 acres have been secured for the project, which will consist of all project components including the solar panels, access roads, and other infrastructure necessary for the operation of the facility.
+The project size is 900 acres, which consists of all project components, including the solar panels, access roads, and other infrastructure necessary for the operation of the facility.

 interconnection-gradient.png